offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

    detect/avoid censorship?
    * Check the [Appendix: Specs for DNS-based .onion records][] document for details.
+8. How to prevent abuse in the DNS queries?
+How the DNS-based methods would handle an excess of requests?
+   * Check the [Appendix: Specs for DNS-based .onion records][] document for details.
 8. Tor Browser specific:
    1. Would connections be by default and automatically upgraded to the Onion Service if the regular one is not available?
 Or shall it respect the